-The production stage is when shooting begins.
-We will only paint you a scenario for a medium scale corporate shoot and not a big budget film.
-It is during this short timeframe that you will see DOP (Director of photography), a producer who in most cases will double up as a script supervisor(to assist the DOP in making sure there is script continuity), the guy in charge of set lighting and between 2-3 assistant videographers and crew.
-Whenever audio recording is involved, you will see a guy with a battery operated sound mixer around his neck.
+The production stage is when the shooting begins.
+We will only paint you a scenario for a medium scale corporate shoot and not a big-budget film.
+It is during this short timeframe that you will see DOP (Director of Photography), a producer who in most cases will double up as a script supervisor(to assist the DOP in making sure there is script continuity), the guy in charge of set lighting and between 2-3 assistant videographers and crew.
+Whenever audio recording is involved, you will see a guy with a battery-operated sound mixer around his neck.

-For a really small scale production, usually it’s just the videographer and his assistant going around getting shots based on the shot list given.
-We personally have seen a news presenter running around with only a videoman who doubles up as a soundguy for a news feature for one of the networks in Asia.
+For a minimal scale production, usually, it’s just the videographer and his assistant going around getting shots based on the shot list given.
+We personally have seen a news presenter running around with only a video man who doubles up as a sound guy for a news feature for one of the networks in Asia.

 Once filming is complete and you hear someone yell out “it’s a wrap!”, you can finally go to bed!
 Just kidding.
 It’s Post-Production time.
 This is the time when either the director or producer will sit-in with the editor for the last few stages of the project although we have worked with a couple of editors who work best independently.
 Still, within the post-production process, there are still a few stages to get into.